Last updated: May 24, 2026

 Sandstone or Limestone – Tan, beige, or reddish colors.
 Very soft and porous.
 Extremely delicate.
 Common in 1800s headstones.

 If you’re not sure what material it is, assume it’s delicate and use the gentlest methods.
+If you need help locating or choosing a reputable funeral home that can point you toward local cemetery maintenance contacts, that guide covers the key questions to ask.
 When in doubt, consult the cemetery office or a monument company – they can usually identify it quickly.

 🛑 STOP – Don’t Risk Damaging an Irreplaceable Memorial